 -

-penalty payments for failure to comply with a judgment.
+penalty payments for failing to comply with a judgment.

-These amounts can quickly add up if timely action is not taken.
+These amounts can rise quickly if action is not taken in time.

 The emotional and business impact of litigation